Lower bounds for adiabatic quantum algorithms by quantum speed limits: Formalism

 Otherwise, one would incorrectly deduce that the required runtime decreases as the input size $n$ increases.
-The asymptotic property (\ref{eq: final Hamiltonian of projector like condition}) can be fulfilled by a wide class of final Hamiltonians $H^{\,}_{1}$ that meets the following condition (up to a redefinition of $H^{\,}_{1}$~\footnote{For instance, if $H^{2}_{1}=-H^{\,}_{1},$ one can define a new Hamiltonian $H^{\prime}_{1}=\mathbb{I}+H^{\,}_{1}$ such that ${H}^{\prime2}_{1}={H}^{\prime}_{1}$ holds. }),
+The asymptotic property [Eq.\ (\ref{eq: final Hamiltonian of projector like condition})] can be fulfilled by a wide class of final Hamiltonians $H^{\,}_{1}$ that meets the following condition\footnote{ Throughout this paper, the notation ``$\overset{!}{=}$'' is used to indicate the case where both sides of an equation are posited to be equal. } (up to a redefinition\footnote{For instance, if $H^{2}_{1}=-H^{\,}_{1},$ one can define a new Hamiltonian $H^{\prime}_{1}=\mathbb{I}+H^{\,}_{1}$ so that ${H}^{\prime2}_{1}={H}^{\prime}_{1}$ holds. } of $H^{\,}_{1}$):